JoLo5/GrundlagenProgrammierungSS24/README.md

 The repository includes:

-Exercises: All graded exercises of the module including solutions.(Called Uebungsleistung) Practice Tasks: Exemplary solutions for the practice tasks.
+Exercises: All graded exercises of the module including solutions.(Called Leistungseinheit) Practice Tasks: Exemplary solutions for the practice tasks.
 (Called Uebungen)
 Notes: Summaries of the lecture content.
 (Called Notizen_Vorlesung)